 What an amazing nutrient profile this list of sea vegetables has.
 When compared with land vegetables we see they have 10 to 20 times the mineral content including iodine, calcium, and iron.
 Generally you won’t be consuming large portions of these nutritional power houses, although I have sat down to large bowls of soaked and rinsed dulse as a nice chaser to a green salad.
 And many times after rinsing I’ll mix large handfuls into my salad.

 The list below contains varieties that can be found and eaten raw.
 There may be others, but this is a nice start.
-Many varieties of sea vegatables are quite tough and need to be boiled to make them digestible, so read labels carefully when you do your shopping.
+Many varieties of sea vegetables are quite tough and need to be boiled to make them digestible, so read labels carefully when you do your shopping.
 Check to see if it is sun dried or dried below 108 degrees, and if it’s been tested for toxins.
 After you find some varieties you like buying in bulk will save you money.

 Sea vegetables are capable of binding with heavy metals and radioactive toxins in the body to safely escort them out of the body.
 When my dentist found an amalgam filing underneath an old crown that was being replaced he had me take some chlorella before he proceeded.
 Now that’s holistic dentistry.
-Now perhaps you’re beginning to see why this list is so important for good health to so many.
+Perhaps now you’re beginning to see why this list is so important for good health to so many.

 Out of this list of sea vegetables I would say dulse is the one that people enjoy the most.
 It’s very soft on the palate and actually melts in your mouth.
 It can be added to virtually any type of dish or eaten as a side to boost the overall mineral content.
 It can be used as a salt replacement when added to dishes, however if you intend on having larger quantities I would suggest rinsing it briefly to remove some of the sodium from the outside.